Varicose vein treatment: three reasons why treatment fails

 With over 13 years’ worth of experience, Dr Abu-Bakr is the first ever surgeon to describe the Multi-Pass technique, which treats huge varicose veins using the Endovenous Radial Laser 1470 nm and without the need for open surgery.
 The technique was described in the second international meeting of the College of Phlebology in London in March 2018.
 Proudly, Dr Abu-Bakr won second prize for the best scientific paper.

-Dr Abu-Bakr is also the first surgeon in the UK and second worldwide who treats varicose veins with the new high-intensity focused ultrasound known as SONOVEIN S, which is the only method in the world that does not require anaesthesia.
+Dr Abu-Bakr is also the first surgeon in the UK and second worldwide who treats varicose veins with the new high-intensity focused ultrasound known as SONOVEIN S, which is the only method in the world that does not require incisions.
 He is the second surgeon in the UK to treat varicose veins using the Endovenous Microwave Ablation (EMWA).

 In 2020, Dr Abu-Bakr and his team at The Whiteley Clinic were awarded the Best Varicose Veins Treatment (UK) by Global Health & Pharma magazine.
 He is also an honorary senior lecturer at The College of Phlebology, UK.